HBClab/ProjectTemplateStructure/README_MASTER.md

 - ProjectName = [your project name]

 ## Scope of this Template
-- This template will cover the directories to store data and how to store metadata (generally).
+- This template will cover naming conventions and structure of directories, files, and metadata.
-  This template will **NOT** cover how the actual data should be stored.
+  This template will **NOT** cover how the actual data should be stored. (e.g. what should I name my columns in a csv?)

 ## So you want to manage data?
 ### resources